top of page

 The Vestry is comprised of laypersons who have been elected by the membership of St. Benedict's to oversee the business of the parish.

-Courtenay Wallace, Sr. Warden
+Bart Quisenberry, Sr. Warden

 Julie Savini, Jr. Warden